 Tips for Drivers:

 - Plan ahead and be alert when driving to the school and take extra care to compensate for the fact that children won’t always be paying attention, and are easily distracted.
-For drivers this can create dangerous situations on the roads.
+For drivers, this can create dangerous situations on the roads.
 Be vigilant and alert behind the wheel.
-You never know when a small child might step out from between parked cars or off a pavement
+You never know when a small child might step out from between parked cars or off the pavement.

 Did you know?

 - Until the age of about eight, it is difficult for children to assess whether a car is moving or not.

 - The first thing a child will notice about a car approaching them is the colour not how fast it is travelling